 It’s easy to confuse any kind of chest pain after drinking with heart pain, but this is not always the case.
 Heartburn, for example, is not related to the heart but can cause a burning sensation that some people may mistake for heart pain.
 Some common causes of chest and heart pain after drinking alcohol could include:

-• Arrhythmia – An arrhythmia is an abnormal heart rhythm, which could be too fast, too slow or irregular.
-There are a number of potential symptoms, including dizziness, breathlessness, chest discomfort and palpitations – a thumping or fluttering sensation in your chest.
+- Arrhythmia—An arrhythmia is an abnormal heart rhythm that could be too fast, too slow, or irregular.
+It can have a number of potential symptoms, including dizziness, breathlessness, chest discomfort, and palpitations—a thumping or fluttering sensation in your chest.
 There are also a number of possible causes, with alcohol consumption being one.

 How Does Alcohol Cause Heart Pain After Drinking?